deanveloper/KBukkit/README.md

 Kotlin has tons of features that Java doesn't have, so I made a neat library that uses some of the features that Kotlin has to offer.

+Also, I've spent quite a bit of time to make this library, so leaving a :star: would mean a ton!

 ## Features
 * ChatColor addition
   * In Java, if you do `ChatColor.BOLD + ChatColor.BLUE`, you get an error.